Subhash002/capstonecommerce/README.md

 ## Notes
-#Need to add 1.
-Toaster after successfull checkout
+- Need to add 1.
+Toaster after successful checkout
-#Need to add custom Loader component for Loading
+- Need to add a custom Loader component for Loading
-#Need to fix the sidebar
+- Need to fix the sidebar